maniaplanet/documentation/12.nadeo-importer/05.how-to-set-up-custom-lights/docs.md

 Don´t forget to save as DXT5 with interpolated alpha DDS with mipmaps and your custom brake lights/other light parts will work.

-As example i used this technique on my "Black Sheep" skin to light up the rims and other custom lights (only possible because the rims are included inside the DetailsDiffuse.dds) > http://www.maniapark.com/ressource.php?id=287 or another example for custom back and brake lights are my "Ultimax" skin > http://www.maniapark.com/ressource.php?id=253
+As example i used this technique on my ["Black Sheep" skin](http://www.maniapark.com/ressource.php?id=287) to light up the rims and other custom lights (only possible because the rims are included inside the DetailsDiffuse.dds) or another example for custom back and brake lights are my ["Ultimax" skin](http://www.maniapark.com/ressource.php?id=253).

 >>>> Alpha channel must be correct that the lights will work correctly.
 Remember that for the light part all files have to match/fit together: DetailsDiffuse.dds // DetailsIllum.dds